Kalim Sharafi

 Kalim Sharafi (8 May 1924 – 2 November 2010) was a Bangladeshi Rabindra Sangeet singer.
+He joined at Indian independence movement.
 He gave his ideas in several publications regarding politics, culture, and Tagore.
 He is regarded as one of the best Rabindra Sangeet singers in the subcontinent.

 Early life

 Sharafi was born in Birbhum district of West Bengal on 8 May 1924.
 He was the only son of three children.
 He had two younger sisters.
 He was from a pir family, a tradition against music, and they came from Sonargaon.
 He was first influenced by his father who was a singer.
 His passion for music blossomed at an early age as he came across with renowned artists of pre-independent India.
 He said, "As a child I used to find Rabindranath's compositions naturally melodic and heart touching and would grasp them easily".

 Politics

 Sharafi was involved in politics at the age of 18 as he joined the Quit India movement in 1942.
 Consequently, he was arrested by the police from his village and spent more than a year in prison with other activists.
 It was in prison that his passion for Rabindranath Tagore was rekindled.
 During this period of his life, he became a member of Popular Theatre Association, which in Bengali is referred to as Bharatiyo Gononatya Shangha.
 He was important in breaking down barriers that prevented women from becoming involved in theater.

 As a result of his beliefs in communism, he was banned from the state-run radio Bangladesh Betar, which hurt his musical career.
 During the Bangladesh Language Movement, Tagore was also banned.